CharlieMaslechko/ShopifyImageRepository/README.md

 # Shopify Image Repository
 This is the technical portion of the application for Summer 2021 backend developer internship position at Shopify!
+The web-based application allows for users to share their photos with other users and also maintain a private repository for their own access.
+Users are able to organize their photos in their private repositories by selecting tags, upload multiple images at once and even create a customizable profile!

 # Backend
 The backend is powered by Flask and Python

 # Frontend
-The frontend utilises HTML, CSS, JS, and Bootstrap
+The frontend utilises HTML, CSS, JS, and Bootstrap Templates

 # Libraries
 Many libraries were used to make this project come to life